 IceDragon utilizes Comodo DNS servers to convert a URL to an IP address.
 More importantly, this browser has a dedicated virtual container.
 This means that it doesn’t get in touch with your system, so there is no risk of malicious software unknowingly infecting your computer.

-This light browser also provides you with the option to remove crash and performance reports, and it also scans web pages for potential threats.
+This light browser provides you with the option to remove crash and performance reports, and it also scans web pages for potential threats.
 IceDragon works on Windows and requires 128 MB of RAM and 40 MB of hard drive space.

 Torch is an excellent solution if you use the internet to enjoy multimedia.
 This browser exists on the Google Chrome rendering engine and sports many customized features to make playing and managing multimedia easier.